-Debt outstanding as of June 30, 2014 includes: \$33.2 million in revenue bonds.
-Moody's downgraded the underlying rating for SMCM debt to A2 with a stable outlook from A1 in September, 2013.
+As of June 30, 2015, SMCM had a total of \$33.71 million in revenue bonds outstanding.
+Moody's underlying rating for SMCM debt is A2 with a stable outlook as of the most recent update in August 2015.
 The College issued \$4.0 million in variable rate bonds for residence hall rehabilitation projects in September 2014 through a private placement.
 St. Mary's College of Maryland does not have any interest rate exchange agreements or guaranteed investment contracts.
+SMCM purchased a rate cap on the \$4.0 million variable rate bonds which caps one month LIBOR at 3% resulting in a maximum rate exposure of 3.3% through the May 1, 2020 expiration date.
 The 2005 Series A and 2006 Series A bonds, more than half the outstanding total, are insured by AMBAC.
 The 2012 refunding issue is uninsured.